mehtavishwa30/clippy-annote/readme.md

 clippy-annote is a CLI tool written in Python that allows you create beautiful YouTube Shorts with colour-coded captions per speaker.

+## Whos is this for

+clippy-annote is a demo that showcases the power of diarization in building speaker-intelligent systems to developers.
+The CLI tool helps dev educators, who record and publish long form content on social media, upload a raw recording and turn it into a beautiful highlight clip with karaoke-style, speaker-aware captions.

+## Why this matters

+Captions in multi-speaker, long form content get garbled due to cross-talk, overlap, regional dialects, etc. Pulling insights simply based on words relies on STT solutions that turn speech to text.
+This misses out on the core essence of a voice.
+It tell us "what is being said" and not "who spoke when".

+clippy-annote generates captions that are based on the foundation of speaker diarization that combines "what is being said" with "who spoke when" to show us "who said what and when".

+Instead of overlaying a dump of flat text from transcription, the CLI tool renders captions that are colour-coded per speaker and highlights each word exactly as it is being spoken by the voice.

 ## Setup

 ```sh